 Northamptonshire Foraging Course

-In this park, which holds a Green Flag Award, you will discover how to identify some commonly growing foods to forage for, how to avoid poisonous lookalikes, and hints on where to look.
+On this walk, you will discover how to identify some commonly growing foods to forage for, how to avoid poisonous lookalikes, and hints on where to look.

 When we meet up, we will go through laws and safety points of foraging before heading out to discover the wild food in the area.